django/deps/draft/0007-dependency-policy.rst

-In a nutshell, the policy is that adding a new external dependency should be treated similarly to adding a major new feature to Django: it requires a DEP, demonstration that the dependency is needed, rough consensus among the community and core team that the chosen dependency, and a final decision by the Technical Board.
+In a nutshell, the policy is that adding a new external dependency should be treated similarly to adding a major new feature to Django: it requires a DEP, demonstration that the dependency is needed, rough consensus among the community and core contributors that the chosen dependency, and a final decision by the Steering Council.

 The rest of this document explains the guidelines and process for adding new dependencies, as well as the background and motivation about why this policy was